 If you are disabled and off payroll for five or more years, your final average salary may be recalculated to benefit you when determining your retirement benefits.

 Reminder To apply for disability benefits, contact your designated agent.

 If you return to work for any KP&F participating employer, your disability benefits will automatically stop.
 There is no earnings limit for non-public safety employment.

-Your spouse receives an annual benefit of 50% of your final average salary in on-going monthly payments for the rest of his or her life.
 Your children, if eligible, also receive an annual benefit of 10% of your final average salary.
-The maximum total benefit is 75% of your final average salary.
+The maximum total benefit is 90% of your final average salary.
 If you do not have a surviving spouse or eligible children, your beneficiary receives a lump sum equal to your current annual salary.